intellisys/Runaterra-Docs/index.md

 ---

-> **This repository** serves as an integration point for all Runaterra's repositories its intended use is for reference and building development, QA, and production environments.
+> [**This repository**](www.github.com/intellisys/runaterra) serves as an integration point for all Runaterra's repositories its intended use is for reference and building development, QA, and production environments.

 If you are a new developer getting into the project please visit our [Architecture](Architecture)  page.

- Jaime made this change